cgarwood82/formbotXplorer/0_Xplorer/README.md

 Preconfigured slicer profiles to ensure reliable print quality.

 Everything in this repository can be accessed directly from the Mainsail interface, allowing users to stay synchronized with project updates without needing to manually manage files.

+## 🚫 License and Usage Notice

+The design files and associated data in this repository are provided **strictly for personal and non-commercial use**.

+> **⚠️ Commercial use is *not permitted* without prior written consent from Dr. Dan Andrei Marinescu and Formbot.**
+> This includes (but is not limited to) reproduction, distribution, or use in any commercial products or services.

+Unauthorized commercial exploitation may result in legal action.